 - a.
-Remove the front panel assembly as described above. - b.
-Remove the two Torx T10 screws securing the rear of the transformer bracket to the bottom of the chassis and the two screws securing the front of the bracket. - c.
-Use long nose pliers to disconnect all wires going to the transformer terminals. - d.
-Lift the transformer out of the chassis.

-NOTE: The AC power connections at the transformer primary are line voltage dependent.
+Remove the three Torx T10 screws securing the rear of the transformer bracket to the bottom of the chassis and the two Torx T10 screws securing the front of the transformer to the chassis. - b.
+Use long nose pliers to disconnect all wires going to the transformer terminals. - c.
+Lift the transformer out of the chassis. - NOTE: The AC power connections at the transformer primary are line voltage dependent.
 Refer to Figure 3-3 subsequent reconnection.